Enalean/tuleap-documentation-en/languages/en/developer-guide/dev-setup.rst

         $> docker run --rm=true -v $PWD:/tuleap enalean/tuleap-simpletest:c6-php54 /tuleap/tests/simpletest /tuleap/tests/integration /tuleap/plugins

-If there is only one file or directory you are intrested in:
+If there is only one file or directory you are interested in:

     .. code-block:: bash